THE ART OF ROBERT FROST helped me get closer to the poems and in doing so helped me get closer to the poet.

 The Art of Robert Frost by Tim Kendall.
 Yale University Press, 408 pp., $35.

-Reviewed by Anthony Wallace
+By Anthony Wallace

 The Art of Robert Frost is a book-length study of sixty-five of Robert Frost’s most important poems, with considerable attention not only to the poems but also to how they fit together to form collections.
 This is especially true of Kendall’s coverage of North of Boston, in which every poem in the volume is reproduced and discussed.
 Kendall frequently focuses on Frost’s desire “to be a poet for all sorts and kinds,” and his “struggle to remain a favorite of both a broad reading public and of the university professors,” and his book attempts to speak to those two seemingly disparate audiences, and mostly succeeds.
 This is a book of literary criticism that synthesizes and responds to the major trends in Frost criticism, and so would be useful to a research scholar both inside and outside the college classroom; it is also a great nightstand book for the serious general reader, to be gone through slowly, at perhaps the rate of a poem a week, which would take a bit more than a year.